 This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and/or Security Freeze on your credit files, and/or obtaining a free credit report.
-Additionally, you should always remain vigilant in reviewing your account statements for fraudulent or irregular activity on a regular basis.
-To the extent it is helpful, we have also provided information on protecting your health information on the following pages.
+Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.